Arrested for DWI in North Carolina? What Happens Now?

 No. But is it the only real proof you requested the hearing in time.
 If you miss the filing deadline, which is VERY short, YOU WAIVE YOUR RIGHT TO FIGHT THE REFUSAL SUSPENSION.
 That is true even if you ultimately prevail on the Criminal Charges in Court.

-It is our strong belief at Powers Landreth, PLLC that information and preparation make for good decisions.
+It is our strong belief at Powers Law Firm, PLLC that information and preparation make for good decisions.
 We want you to understand your DWI case and how the legal system works.

 People charged with Driving While Impaired often have a lot of questions such as: